 If you have a bump on your eyelid, this might be a stye or a chalazion or, much less likely, a tumor.
 Styes are usually painful, reddish, and bigger.
 Chalazions rarely hurt unless it gets infected.

-To treat a small eyelid bump, the eye doctor usually recommends warm compresses using a clean washcloth in hot water and hold it to your eyelid for 10-15 minutes and repeat 3 to 5 times a day.
+To treat a small eyelid bump, the eye doctor usually recommends warm compresses using a clean washcloth in hot water.
+Hold it to your eyelid for 10-15 minutes and repeat 3 to 5 times a day.
 You may also gently massage around a chalazion with a clean finger.

 If that does not help or makes things worse, your doctor might prescribe antibiotics or inject a steroid shot to ease the swelling of a chalazion.
 If the bump is big and will not go away with the simple conservative measurements, or if it affects your vision, your eye doctor may incise and drain it.
 It is strongly discouraged to try opening these bumps yourself as this might make things worse and might cause the spread of infection.

 In people who have an allergy, exposure to pollen, pet dander, mites, and fumes can cause your eyes to turn red, itchy, and watery.
 Itching is the hallmark of allergic eye diseases.
 Watery, itchy eyes often come with a cough, runny nose, and other classic allergy symptoms.
 However, it is not uncommon to have isolated eye allergy symptoms without any other associated symptoms.
 Anti-allergic medications such as anti-histaminic eye drops and avoiding your triggers can help.
-If these measures fail to resolve your symptoms, you may need to visit your eye doctor for a full evaluation and possible prescription of stronger medications such as steroid eye drops.
+If these measures fail to resolve your symptoms, you may need to visit your eye doctor.
+They can give you a full evaluation and possible prescription of stronger medications such as steroid eye drops.